basylic-team/basylic-python-client/README.md

 4. And various arguments could be passed as kwargs.
 For example:
 * a. `save_report=True` will save the result of your request in your user space on Basylic Portal;
 * b. `with_image=True` will return a base64 image for each recognised document;
-* c. `reference='abc...'` will add a key-value pair to the API output.
-If this key is specified, the report will appear under this reference in Basylic Portal.

 For example, this code: